n1320447/WinterProject22/README.md

 1. Will save from driving to coffeshop to find it is full.
 2. Simple to use.
 3. Provide accurate information when data is freshly input.
-4. Receive points to where a user can save for coffee.
+4. Receive points that a user can save for coffee.
 5. Incentive to providing data will be that after certain points a user can receive enough to convert to a coffee.